wpsharks/html-compressor/README.md

 This project is now on Floobits too!
 [Watch us code](https://floobits.com/jaswsinc/html-compressor/redirect) in real-time :-) <a href="https://floobits.com/jaswsinc/html-compressor/redirect"><img alt="Floobits status" width="100" height="40" src="https://floobits.com/jaswsinc/html-compressor.png" align="right" /></a>

+## Where do I get the PHAR file?

+A PHAR binary is made available for each official release.
+See: [releases](https://github.com/websharks/html-compressor/releases).

 ## Why did we create the HTML Compressor?

 The HTML Compressor class was developed because all of us here at WebSharks™ are growing tired of seeing WordPress installations out-in-the-wild that are running many different plugins; where each plugin may add a new set of CSS/JS files.
 This creates a slow-loading site, even if a page caching plugin is active.